qri-io/rfcs/text/0032-access_command.md

 * send encrypted data to the registry
 * ask a peer to _stop_ listing a dataset sent to them for others to see

-All are examples of _unlisted collaboration_, where _sending_ and _listing_ data are independant actions.
+All are examples of _unlisted collaboration_, where _sending_ and _listing_ data are independent actions.
 Forcing these use cases through the `publish` command yields strange results (like having to "publish" encrypted data).

 To accommodate more use cases, we should flip the mental model, prioritizing thinking about _where data is being sent_. `publish` should join a family commands for managing _access control_.
 Sending data to a public destination should imply public listing.
 In other words: publishing should be an automatic part of pushing, instead of pushing being an automatic part of publishing.